pknipp/physics-sims/README.md

 ![Asteroids](assets/asteroids.png)

-* The perspective is as if the user is viewing the asteroids through a narrow cone, in which case the user'ssolid-angle view is well approximated by a 2-dimensional plane.
+* The [perspective](https://en.wikipedia.org/wiki/Perspective_(geometry)) is as if the user is viewing the asteroids through a narrow cone, in which case the user's [solid-angle](https://en.wikipedia.org/wiki/Solid_angle) view is well approximated by a 2-dimensional plane.
 Each asteroid's apparent lateral position (*X* or*Y* expressed relative to the viewer's "fixation point" at the center of the screen) is proportional to the asteroid's actual lateral position (*x* or *y*) divided by 1 - *z*, in which *z* is the actual position of the asteroid relative to the user.
-Expressed differently: "Closer objects appear larger."
-(Note that *z* = 1 corresponds to the asteroid striking the user, whereas *z* = 0 represents the asteroid's being far away.)
+Expressed differently: ["Closer objects appear larger."](https://en.wikipedia.org/wiki/Forced_perspective#:~:text=Forced%20perspective%20is%20a%20technique,of%20the%20spectator%20or%20camera.)
+Note that *z* = 1 corresponds to the asteroid striking the user, whereas *z* = 0 represents the asteroid's being far away.

 * Each asteroid's (ReactJS) zIndex property is proportional to its *z*-coordinate, thereby ensuring that asteroids closer to the viewer will conceal any which are behind it.